Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - MerklePathCheck(TREE_DEPTH_STORAGE, address, hash_before, root_before, proof)
 - root_after = MerklePath(TREE_DEPTH_STORAGE, address, hash_after, proof)

+Notes:

+- Even though the leaf has only two values, we still use PoseidonHash_t5f6p52 (which hashes up to 4 inputs) so we need less Poseidon implementations in our smart contracts.

 ### Description

-Updates a Storage leaf in the storage Merkle tree.
+Updates an Storage leaf in the storage Merkle tree:

+- First check if the data provided for the current state is valid.
+- Then calculate the new Merkle root with the new leaf data.

 ## StorageReader statement